JesusMaster/github-see-mcp-server/README.md

 The server supports both modern and legacy communication methods:
 1. **Modern Streamable HTTP** (`/mcp`): Recommended for new implementations, providing efficient bidirectional communication
 2. **Legacy SSE** (`/sse` and `/messages`): For backward compatibility with older clients
+   - **Individual SSE Transport**: Default mode where each client gets its own transport instance
+   - **Multiplexing SSE Transport**: Optional mode where multiple clients share a single transport instance for better resource efficiency

+### Multiplexing SSE Transport

+The multiplexing SSE transport is an advanced feature that allows the server to handle multiple client connections through a single transport instance.
+This provides several benefits:

+- **Resource Efficiency**: Reduces memory usage and connection overhead when handling multiple clients
+- **Simplified Message Broadcasting**: Makes it easier to send messages to all connected clients
+- **Better Connection Management**: Centralized handling of client connections and disconnections
+- **Improved Scalability**: Better performance when dealing with many concurrent connections

+To enable multiplexing SSE transport, set `USE_MULTIPLEXING_SSE=true` in your `.env` file.

+When multiplexing is enabled:
+- All SSE clients connect through a shared transport instance
+- Each client receives a unique session ID for message routing
+- The server can efficiently broadcast messages to all clients or send targeted messages to specific clients
+- Connection state is managed centrally for all clients

 ## Available GitHub Tools